Viewing an office is one of those tug-of-war situations where your brain pulls you in two directions at once.

 Excellent questions.
 We salute you.
 Read on for some answers.

-Should you take anyone along with you?
+Should you take anyone with you to the office viewing?

 Yes.
 It helps to have an ally.
 There’s a lot to take in on the day, and you can’t expect yourself to notice every tiny detail.
 With two sets of eyes and ears, you double your chances of spotting the good and the bad.